spacecatpixel/lokidocs/docs/ServiceNodes/SNOverview.md

 To achieve this economic protection, Loki encourages the active suppression of the circulating supply.
 In particular, the [emissions curve](../Advanced/Cryptoeconomics.md) and [collateral requirements](../ServiceNodes/StakingRequirement.md) must be designed to ensure enough circulating supply is locked and reasonable returns are provided for operators to ensure [Sybil attack resistance](../Advanced/SybilResistance.md).

-## Methods to Setup a Service Node
+## Methods to Setup a Loki Service Node

 We support three different mechanisms of managing the loki service node suite: